-Irish Pubs in London The Mighty10
+Irish Pubs in London The Mighty 10

-McCafferty's
+McCafferty's Bars

-All of McCaffertys bars have a warm and welcoming traditional Irish pub atmosphere that is popular with both locals and tourists alike.
 Each venue offers live authentic Irish music 7 nights a week!
 From a pint to a cocktail, from events to birthdays, McCafferty's offer such great quality and service you’ll keep coming back for more!

 The Porterhouse